enzet/map-machine/README.md

 Icon set
 --------

+The central feature of the project is Röntgen icon set.
+It is a set of monochrome 14 × 14 px pixel-aligned icons.
+Unlike the Röntgen source code, which is under MIT license, all icons are under [CC BY](http://creativecommons.org/licenses/by/4.0/) license.
+So, with the appropriate credit icon set can be used outside the project.
+Some icons can be used as emoji symbols.

-If tag is drawable it is displayed using icon combination and colors.
-All icons are under [CC BY](http://creativecommons.org/licenses/by/4.0/) license.
-So, do whatever you want but give appropriate credit.
-Icon set is heavily inspired by [Maki](https://github.com/mapbox/maki), [Osmic](https://github.com/gmgeo/osmic), and [Temaki](https://github.com/ideditor/temaki) icon sets.
+All icons tend to support common design style, which is heavily inspired by [Maki](https://github.com/mapbox/maki), [Osmic](https://github.com/gmgeo/osmic), and [Temaki](https://github.com/ideditor/temaki).

+Icons are used to visualize tags for nodes and areas.
+Unlike other renderers, Röntgen can use more than one icon to visualize an entity and use colors to visualize [`colour`](https://wiki.openstreetmap.org/wiki/Key:colour) value or other entity properties (like material or genus).

 ![Icons](doc/grid.png)